 After three years of high school I decided that I’d had enough and left school without any idea of what I was going to do.
 I wandered into a one-year course at the Technical Institute studying Shorthand Typing and Office Machines.
 The office machines are museum pieces now and shorthand was soon to become an outdated skill but there were laughs to be had and I was too busy having fun to worry about mundane things like studying toward a potential career path.

-At weekends my friends and I would go out partying and drinking and during those years I slept around a bit but never really had a steady boyfriend.
-It wasn’t that I didn’t want one, I just didn’t really understand how that whole dating thing worked.
+At weekends my friends and I would go out partying and drinking and during those years I had predictable teenage disasters with boys given that I had no understanding of how that whole dating thing worked.
 With no father and growing up in an all-girl family, I had never known what it was like to have a male figure in my life who cared about me.
 I had literally no experience with this weird and unfamiliar species.
 Having said that, the specimens we knew were pretty weird and I should have been intelligent enough to realise that there were much nicer men out there than the macho gorillas we were hanging round with.
 But I just carried on blissfully making the same mistakes and getting the same results.

 It should have been no surprise therefore to find myself pregnant when I was sixteen.
 I was beside myself and had no starry-eyed illusions that I was going to bring up a baby, particularly with the father who I never told of my predicament.
 I finally plucked up the courage to tell my mother who skilfully took control of the whole messy tragedy and arranged for us both to fly to Auckland where I had an abortion.

 Shortly after this unfortunate incident I got glandular fever after which I became plagued by frequent episodes of tonsillitis.
 This was interspersed with an ongoing series of dizzy spells and panic attacks which I desperately tried to downplay whilst all the time feeling so disorientated that I seriously believed that one day I would simply slip into a coma of anxiety and never return.